Sho670/Sho670/README.md

 ## 🚀 Top 4 Projects

+### 🔹 Project One:

-### 🔹 Project One: Amazon Prime Content Analysis: A MongoDB driven data analysis project
+### 🔹 Project Two: Amazon Prime Content Analysis: A MongoDB driven data analysis project

 >> A expanded data analysis project for Amazon Prime Dataset from the year 1920-2021

 >> Experienced with dataset of containing over 1,00,000 + records of large-data which include, different kinds of Movies and TV Shows.

 >> The project also led towards various informative analysis of the Amazon prime data present in the dataset using various Aggregation Pipelines created in MongoDB Compass.

-### 🔹 Project Two: Automated Sales ETL Pipeline: A Batch processing based ETL Project

->> Deployed an Automated ETL Pipeline to process transactional sales process data, performed KPI Aggregation to stored optimized analytics dataset using Delta Lakes.

->> Used tools like Apache Airflow in order to work with workflow orchestration and storing processed data as Deltas.

 ### 🔹 Project Three: Company Sales Revenue Analysis using MongoDB